 How to pack light bags with everything you need:

 - Packing bags that you can carry on and that serve multiple purposes.
-Kate’s new Ink+Volt Laptop Bag is definitely one of those perfect pieces – it has the functionality of a laptop bag, the style of a luxury handbag, and can get you through the airport, to a meeting, and in to the evening without an outfit change.
+Look for a bag that has the functionality of a laptop bag, the style of a luxury handbag, and can get you through the airport, to a meeting, and in to the evening without an outfit change.

 - Look at the weather in your destination city.
 Remember the weather might be different from where you’re starting, so dress for the weather you’ll have when you land.
 No need to wear a raincoat, even if it’s raining in your departure city — that’s just a bulky item you’ll have to store during your trip.
 And don’t forget sunglasses!